 Facilitators: Tatjana Babic Williams, CILMAR; Kwesi Ewoodzie, Culture Beyond Borders, LLC

-According to the ICKC VALUE rubric, learners who have matured in intercultural empathy interpret intercultural experience from more than one worldview and act in a supportive manner that recognizes the feelings of another cultural group.
-Similarly, the GL VALUE rubric defines a more advanced developmental stage in perspective taking as the ability to evaluate and apply diverse perspectives to complex subjects within natural and human systems in the face of multiple and even conflicting positions.
+Intercultural empathy and global perspective-taking are complex skills at the heart of our ability to communicate, interact, and bridge across cultural differences.
+Learners who have matured in these skills can interpret intercultural experience from more than one worldview.
+They can act in a supportive manner that recognizes the feelings of another cultural group, as well as evaluate complex situations by applying diverse perspectives within natural and human systems in the face of multiple and even conflicting positions.

 For more, please investigate the Intercultural Knowledge and Competence VALUE Rubric here and the Global Learning VALUE Rubric here.